 - University officials will not require documentation of a service animal’s certification, training or license as a service animal.

 - If it is not readily apparent that an animal is performing work or a task on behalf of an individual with a disability, the individual must be immediately referred to the Office of Disability Accommodations for students and visitors or Human Resources for faculty, staff or applicants to determine whether an animal qualifies as a service animal.
 The Office of Disability Accommodation or Human Resources may inquire:

 - i.
 Whether the animal is required because of a disability; and,

 - ii.
 What work or task the animal has been trained to perform.

-Responsible Party: Office of Disability Accommodation or Human Resources
+Responsible Party: Office of Disability Access or Human Resources

 3. Responsibilities of Service Animal Owner/Handler.